|

 wildlife treasures, including the parrot clay licks, return by

-canoe, riverboat and plane to Quito for dinner at chef Rafael
+canoe, riverboat and plane to Quito.

 A flight the next morning takes you